hsf-training/hsf-training-ml-webpage/_episodes/04-Resources.md

 There are many machine libraries in python, but the two discussed in this tutorial are sci-kit learn and tensorflow.

 1. **sci-kit learn**: features various classification, regression and clustering algorithms and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
 This library does **not** have gpu support: as such, it should not be used for training neural networks.
-See https://scikit-learn.org/stable/
+See [the documentation](https://scikit-learn.org/stable/)
 2. **tensorflow**: TensorFlow is an end-to-end open source platform for machine learning.
 It is used for building and deploying machine learning models and **does** have gpu support.
-See https://www.tensorflow.org/.
+See [the documentation](https://www.tensorflow.org/).
 Tensorflow is used to train complicated neural network models that require a lot of gpu power.

 Note that the four python programming packages discussed so far are interoperable: in particular, datatypes from numpy and pandas are often used in packages like sci-kit learn and tensorflow.